BhavaniAM/Satellite_Image_Classification/README.md

 ## Model, Training and Testing

 400,000 images were used to train the model and 100,000 images were used as the test set.
 The corresponding ground truth labels are also provided.
-Sample images for each class are shown below:
+Each image is stored as a numpy array.
 A convolutional neural network was used to train the model.
 To run the code and reproduce the results, clone the repository on your system or on Colab and run:
 ```
 python main.py
 ```

+The file [compute_metric_score.py](https://github.com/BhavaniAM/Satellite_Image_Classification/blob/main/compute_metric_score.py) contains the code to calculate and display the accuracy metric and the classification report of the model's performance.

+The [predict_class](https://github.com/BhavaniAM/Satellite_Image_Classification/blob/main/predict_class.py) function predicts the label for a random image that is passed to it from the test data of 100,000 images.

+Sample images for each class are shown below:

 ![Barren Land](/images/barren_land.png)  ![Forest Land](/images/forest_land.png)  ![Grassland](/images/grassland.png)  ![Other](/images/other.png)

-&emsp;  &emsp; Barren Land  &emsp; &emsp; &emsp; Forest Land  &emsp;  &emsp;  &emsp; &emsp; Grassland  &emsp;  &emsp;  &emsp;  &emsp;  Other
+&emsp;  &emsp; **Barren Land**  &emsp; &emsp; &emsp; **Forest Land**  &emsp;  &emsp;  &emsp; &emsp; **Grassland**  &emsp;  &emsp;  &emsp;  &emsp;  **Other**

-The ipynb file can be directly run on Colab using the 'Open in Colab' option.
+The [ipynb](https://github.com/BhavaniAM/Satellite_Image_Classification/blob/main/Satellite_Image_Classification.ipynb) file can be directly run on Colab using the 'Open in Colab' option.